severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 2, Scene 1.md

 ==53==Glasses, glasses, is the only drinking, and for thy walls, a pretty slight drollery, or the story of the Prodigal, or the German hunting in waterwork, is worth a thousand of these bed-hangers and these fly-bitten tapestries.
 Let it be ten pound, if thou canst.
 Come, and ’twere not for thy humors, there’s not a better wench in England.
 Go wash thy face, and draw the action.
 Come, thou must not be in this humor with me, dost not know me?
 Come, come, I know thou wast set on to this.

 **HOST.**
 ==54==Pray thee, Sir John, let it be but twenty nobles.
-I’ faith, I am loath to pawn my plate, so God save me law!
+I’faith, I am loath to pawn my plate, so God save me law!

 **FAL.**
 ==55==Let it alone, I’ll make other shift.
 You’ll be a fool still.